-Dental emergencies are any issue that involves teeth and their supporting structures.
-It would be an injury to the teeth, gums, or other tissues of the mouth.
+Dental emergencies are any issues that involve teeth and their supporting structures.
+It could be an injury to the teeth, gums, or other tissues of the mouth.
 No dental plight should be taken lightly as negligence can increase the risk of permanent damage or potentially lead to expensive dental treatment.

 Common dental emergencies

-In situations when teeth begin to experience mild to moderate levels of pain that may be disturbing your day to day activities, the patient can attend to it by simple remedies.
-The patient can rinse their mouth with warm water or use dental floss to remove any food debris.
-Patients are advised to avoid painkillers or aspirin as it may burn surrounding tissues of the mouth.
+In situations where tooth pain is disturbing one's day-to-day activities, the patient can tend to it with some simple remedies.
+We recommend the patient first rinse their mouth with warm water or use dental floss to remove any food debris.
+Patients are advised to avoid painkillers or aspirin as they may burn the surrounding tissues of the mouth.
 In case the pain doesn't subside, call your dentist immediately.

 Broken or Chipped Teeth

-A chipped or broken toothaches the result of a bad fall or injury.
-Any signs of bleeding must be attended to by applying gauze to the wound.
-Patients can also use a cold compress for the areas around the mouth such as cheeks, lips, or mouth.
+A chipped or broken tooth can be the result of a bad fall or injury.
+Any signs of bleeding should be tended to by applying gauze to the wound.
+Patients can also use a cold compress for the areas around the mouth, such as cheeks or lips.

-If you ever come across a situation where your tooth has been severely knocked out there is no need to panic.
-Patients are requested to hold the tooth by the crown and rinse off its root with water.
+If you ever come across a situation where your tooth has been severely knocked out, there is no need to panic.
+Patients are requested to hold the tooth by the crown and rinse off the root with water.
 It is convenient if the patient can try and re-insert the tooth back in its place, but it is advised to never force it into the socket.

 A lost or fallen crown would require seeing the dentist right away.
 If that's not possible, it is advised to use a cotton swab and apply a bit of clove oil to the affected area.